avatar29A/wordeater-web/README.md

 # Contacts

-For any help, you may create new Issue or write me on email: avatar29A@gmail.com
+For any questions, you may create new Issue or write me on email: avatar29A@gmail.com

 Enjoy!